MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 Arriving in fall 2021 is the Viva Connections mobile app.
 In this app, users will see a Feed that is personalized with relevant content for them, including news.
 The Feed automatically balances fresh and engaging content with corporate communications to keep users interested, while also ensuring that they see the most important messages.
 The Feed requires usage of modern SharePoint, and either SharePoint news or a Yammer community or, for the best experience, both.

-Add one or more cards to your dashboard that opens a news story.
-Additionally, if you have the Feed enabled for your app, news automatically displays there based on relevance to each user, and based on whether the news is boosted.
+You can also add one or more cards to your dashboard that opens a news story.